NeurodataWithoutBorders/matnwb/README.md

 Make sure that there are no "@" signs **anywhere** in your *full* file path.
 This includes even directories that are not part of the matnwb root path and any "@" signs that are not at the beginning of the directory path.

 Alternatively, this issue disappears after MATLAB version 2017b.
 Installing this version may also resolve these issues.
 Note that the updates provided with 2017b should also be installed.

+2. I Have Issues Reading From a NWB File!

+Some simple methods to troubleshoot failed NWB file reads can be found in the [NWB Overview Documentation](https://nwb-overview.readthedocs.io/en/latest/file_read/matnwb/troubleshooting.html).